PytholIsCool/WorldAPI-HEXED-Extended/README.md

 anyways, heres the changelog:
 - Added the brand new QMCFuncToggle control!
 - Changed around the QMCFuncButton and QMCFuncToggle method names for more familiarity
+- QMCToggle tooltip argument was moved to come before the listener

 ## Update 4.0.1
 FOUR?!??!?!?!??